chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 ## 7. Market Opportunities for SUSE
-SUSE Manager might be a good start to integrate openBMC APIs in order to achieve micro management of physical resources in data-ceneter, such as power managment, storage control, device hotplug, all server firmwares' update, critical failure warning, ..., etc.
+SUSE Manager might be a good start to integrate openBMC APIs in order to achieve micro management of physical resources in data-ceneter, such as power managment, storage configuration, device hotplug, all server firmwares' update, critical failure warning, ..., etc.

 ### References
 1.  https://www.intel.la/content/www/xl/es/servers/ipmi/ipmi-technical-resources.html